webmural/webmural.github.io/README.md

 ### [<b>create repos</b>](https://github.com/webmural/templates) **not** folders

-### because this is how we roll fast and wide and able to adapt
+### this is how we roll fast and wide and able to adapt

 * each mural is fast
 * each visit is light